Find out if your company and employees meet the EMI scheme criteria

 The next step is to assess whether your company itself meets the criteria to qualify for EMI:

-Independence: more than 50% of the ordinary share capital must not be owned or controlled by another company, nor arrangements be in place for that to happen.
+Independence: a company must ensure that more than 50% of its ordinary share capital is not owned or controlled by another company or any person connected to that company.
+Additionally, there should be no arrangements in place for such ownership or control to occur.

 Qualifying subsidiaries: if the company has any subsidiary companies they must also qualify.
 And if it is a property managing subsidiary, it must be at least 90% owned and controlled by the company.